project-alice-assistant/docs/docs/skill-development/README.md

 Alice should close the windows in the bedroom **only**, as explicitly specified

-This set of rules is relatively simple, and must be followed by every skills!
+This set of rules is relatively simple, and must be followed by every skill!

 ## Skill terminology